lundquistlab/biostats-2016/Homework_1/README.md

     mean(x)
     # [1] 2.5
 ```
-Any graphical outputs should be pasted in word and saved as either a .pdf or a docx.
+Any graphical outputs should be pasted in word and saved as either a .pdf or a .docx.
 You should include the name of the file in your .r script

 Example:
 ```r